exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-The transaction involves two public keys: for the sender's wallet (`from`) and
+The transaction involves two public keys: for the sender’s wallet (`from`) and
-receiver's one (`to`).
+receiver’s one (`to`).
 It also contains the amount of money to move between them.
 We add the `seed` field to make sure that our transaction is
 [impossible to replay](../architecture/transactions.md#non-replayability).